Go to navigation

-Medway Council recognises that although most primary school
+We recognise that although most primary school children

-children live within a 20-minute walk of their school, a number of
+live within a 20-minute walk of their school, a number of parents

-parents still choose to drive their children to school because of
+still choose to drive their children to school because of anxiety

-anxiety about their safety on the road.
-This has led to an increase
+about their safety on the road.
+This has led to an increase in

 drop-off and collection times.

-Medway Council is also aware that parents' desire to drive their
+We are aware that parents' desire to drive their children

-children and protect them from the increasing traffic levels is
+and protect them from the increasing traffic levels is having a

 Children are not only affected by the increased air pollution